-The UK payday market continued to grow rapidly, reaching a peak in 2013, where 1.6 million customers took out 10 million loans with a value of £2.5 billion.
-Approximately 400 payday loan firms were reported to be in operation at the time.
+The UK payday market continued to grow rapidly, reaching a peak in 2013, when 1.6 million customers took out 10 million loans with a value of £2.5 billion.
+Approximately 400 direct lenders were reported to be operating at the time.

-The explosion in lender numbers, gave rise to another group of tech savvy firms — online loan brokers such as Instant Lolly.
-Their technology provides prospective borrowers with another layer of convenience — enabling them to access numerous payday lenders through a single application form.
+The explosion in new payday loan companies, gave rise to another group of tech savvy firms, such as Instant Lolly.
+Their technology provides prospective borrowers with a further layer of convenience — by giving them access to numerous lenders through a single application form.

 Hold on cowboy, there’s a new sheriff in town!

 The Financial Conduct Authority (FCA) took over responsibility for consumer credit in April 2014.
-One of the measures that the FCA introduced was a price cap on high-cost short-term credit, which includes payday loans and short term loans.
+One of the new measures it introduced was a price cap on high-cost short-term credit (HCSTC), which came into effect at the start of 2015.
+The FCA defines short-term credit as ‘credit that is provided for a period up to a maximum of 12 months’, which includes payday loans and short-term loans.

 The FCA’s measures inevitably led to some payday lenders shutting up shop.
-Other companies were forced to make significant changes to their business models to ensure they remained viable.
+Others were forced to rethink business models to ensure they remained viable under the new regime.

-Ironically, Wonga was last to the pass with their 3 month ‘Flexi Loan’, which was only introduced in 2016.
+Ironically, Wonga was last to update their portfolio, only introducing their 3 month ‘Flexi Loan’ in 2016.

 A final word

 Whenever a product or service provides more convenience, there’s usually a price to pay.
-In the case of Damelin’s instant loans, it’s higher interest rates, so they should only be used when absolutely necessary.
+In the case of Damelin’s ‘instant loans’, it’s higher interest rates.
 However, if you do find yourself in need of cash in a hurry, it’s another option to consider.